Who is Medical Phytotherapist?

 There are herbalists, certified herbalists and then medical Phytotherapist.
 We come in a wide range.
 I’m sure this seems confusing to most people, so for the point of this article I will briefly discuss what each one does.

-A herbalist is one who studies herbs and treat patients using plant-based remedies and other alternative treatments (homeopathy, essential oils, aromatherapy etc.) An herbalist can be self-taught, apprenticed or formally trained and certified.
-Herbal remedies can be used to improvement or support digestive, respiratory, circulatory, immune, endocrine, and nervous system processes.
+A herbalist is one who studies herbs and treats patients using plant-based remedies and other alternative treatments (homeopathy, essential oils, aromatherapy etc.) An herbalist can be self-taught, apprenticed or formally trained and certified.
+Herbal remedies can be used to improve or support digestive, respiratory, circulatory, immune, endocrine, and nervous system processes.
 Herbs can also be used to remove toxins from cells or topically to healing the skin.
 Herbs are a more gentle and natural approach to our system than pharmaceuticals.
 That said, we live in a world where we do need pharmaceuticals at times, but herbs can be a beautiful compliment or even the main form of healing.

 Let’s start with a simple break down of the word “Phyto” meaning “of a plant; relating to plants” and “therapist” meaning “a person skilled in a particular kind of therapy”.
 “Phytotherapy is the study of the use of extracts of natural origin as medicines or health-promoting agents.
 These practitioners can also branch off into more specific plant healing medicines such as Chinese Medicine, First Nations Medicine, Ayurvedic Medicine or Western Medicine.
 Each modality studies specific the plants used for healing in their sphere of knowledge.